The 9 Best Online Jobs For College Students (Updated 2019)

 Amazon mechanical turk

-One of the most common ways to earn a couple extra bucks on, especially as a college student, is through micro-tasks.
+One of the most common ways to earn a couple of extra bucks on, especially as a college student, is through micro-tasks.

 These, as you could guess, are small tasks that pay a specific amount for completing them.